mousebyte/luaclasslib/docs/usage/inheritance.rst

 ====================

 Inheritance in LCL is specified when registering a class, either with the ``parent`` parameter to `luaC_newclass`, or with the `luaC_Class::parent` member.
-The parent class must be registered in order for inheritance to work properly.
-When registering an existing class object, such as one loaded from Moonscript code, make sure any parent classes defined in LCL are already registered.
-Parent classes defined in Moonscript will be registered automatically.
+When specifying a parent class, you should use the full module path, as you would with a require statement in Lua.
 Some useful utility methods are provided for working with inheritance in C code.

 .. note::